keningsun/keningsun.github.io/_pages/about.md

 - October 18, 2017.
-Hosted the NPU Model United Nations Conference as the **Secretary General** and enjoyed facing challeges and solving problems with my teamates.
+Hosted the NPU Model United Nations Conference as the **Secretary General** and enjoyed facing challenges and solving problems with my teamates.

 - August 17, 2017.
 Finished the Vancouver Summer Program in **The University of British Columbia** and learned some VHDL and  information communication knowledges.

 - April 7，2017.
 Attended the **National Model United Nations Conference** in New York, and played the role as a delegate from Sweden in UN-Habitat.

 - Feburary 17, 2017.
-Presented the final project and finished the Winter Internship in **Institute of Automation, China Academy of Sciences** , learned the knowleges about Vehicles, Robotics and Image Processing and imporved the skill of MATLAB.
+Presented the final project Design of Quadrotor PID Control System and finished the Winter Internship in **Institute of Automation, China Academy of Sciences**